 Scientists have recently discovered a new coronavirus living in bats that appears to be a close cousin of SARS-CoV-2, the pathogen responsible for the Covid-19 pandemic.
 While the discovery won’t shut down all speculation about the virus's origin story, it does suggest that bats are the most likely natural hosts for SARS-CoV-2, and the pathogen was not artificially created in a lab.

 Known as RmYN02, the newly identified virus was discovered in samples taken from bats living in the Yunnan Province of southern China during the latter half of 2019.
-Reported in the journal Current Biology, researchers in China have carried out genetic analysis of the new virus and found it shares 93.3 percent of its genome with SARS-CoV-2.
+As reported in the journal Current Biology, researchers in China have carried out a genetic analysis of the new virus and found it shares 93.3 percent of its genome with SARS-CoV-2.

 The newly analyzed coronavirus also appears to contain unusual insertions of amino acids in two subunits, S1 and S2, of the virus's spike protein.
 Importantly, this feature can also be found in SARS-CoV-2 and is often pointed to as being a sign of artificial manipulation.
 However, since the S1/S2 insertion can be seen in RmYN02, it suggests the feature can naturally evolve in the wild and isn’t necessarily proof of fiddling in a lab.

 "It has been proposed the S1/S2 insertion is highly unusual and perhaps indicative of laboratory manipulation.
 Our paper shows very clearly that these events occur naturally in wildlife.
 This provides strong evidence against SARS-CoV-2 being a laboratory escape," senior study author Weifeng Shi, professor at the Institute of Pathogen Biology at Shandong First Medical University in China, said in a statement.